Separate, Measure and Conquer: Faster Algorithms for Max 2-CSP and Counting Dominating Sets

 The form and the initial 1 come from the reduction's generating $r$ instances with common measure $\mu'$, so the constraint is $r \cdot r^{\mu'} \leq r^{\mu}$, or equivalently $1+\mu' -\mu \leq 0$.
 The value of $\mu'-\mu$ comes from $S$ losing two degree-3 vertices but gaining a degree-2 vertex, and $R$ losing a degree-3 vertex.

-\redsec{Two neighbors in $L$} If $s\in S$ has two neighbors in $L$ and one neighbor in $R$, a type-3 reduction removes $s$, reduces the degree of a degree-3 vertex in $R$, and increases the imbalance by one vertex.
-The algorithm performs a type-3 reduction if $\sr \le \sl+1$, where $\mu'-\mu \le -\ws-\wr+\max(-\wb+\wc, -\wc)$.
+\redsec{Two neighbors in $L$.} If $s\in S$ has two neighbors in $L$ and one neighbor in $R$ (Figure \ref{fig:llr}), applying 3 removes $s$, reduces the degree of a degree-3 vertex in $R$, and increases the imbalance by one vertex.
+The algorithm performs 3 if $\sr \le \sl+1$, where $\mu'-\mu \le -\ws-\wr+\max(-\wb+\wc, -\wc)$.
 Thus, we constrain